 2. Starfish Alley

 If you want to kick this trip into full gear, head over to the West End, your base for an afternoon of adventure.
 First up: a family-friendly snorkel session down starfish alley.
-This popular spot is like an underwater Fantasia riddled in red cushion sea stars.
+This popular spot is like an underwater Fantasia riddled with red-cushion sea stars.
 With a maximum depth of just 8 feet and few protruding corals, it’s perfect for beginners who are still finding their sea legs.
 Several outfitters rent snorkel gear along the beach in the West End, and you can hire a cheap water taxi to drop you off right atop the alley.

 3. SUP the Bay